Notes on migrating a Bluesky account

 }

-Hmm.
-Looks fine to me.
-To be safe I re-ran the import command.
-This time there was no error.
-But also the account repository did not change in a noticeable way:
+Hmm, looks fine to me.
+To be safe, I re-ran the import command.
+This time there was no error, but the account repository also did not change in a noticeable way:

 $ goat repo import ./fry69.dev.20250504103731.car